karomancer/portfolio-nextjs/site/src/content/portfolio/aurora-dream.md

 piece_type:
     - work
     - journal
-title: Aurora Dream Rabbitry Illustration
+title: Aurora Dream Rabbitry Logo
 description: An illustration of a lionhead rabbit to be used as a logo for the Aurora Dream Rabbitry.
 slug: /portfolio/aurora-dream
 collaborators: []